 The short answer is yes, it’s something you should do.
 It doesn’t make them perfectly safe, but it’s the best you can do, so you should.
 But I would do it a bit differently from Gibson–I think the ideal setup has two guest networks.

-In corporate security, this is called network segmentation.
+In corporate security, this is called network segmentation, or in extreme cases, an out of band network.
 Systems that don’t need to talk to each other cannot, which makes it harder for systems to attack each other.
 Using a wifi guest network limits what they can do–your doorbell doesn’t need to print or pull files off your PC, so it shouldn’t be able to talk to your printer or your PC at all.
 That way one can’t attack the other if either gets hacked.

 Gibson recommends setting up a second router if your router doesn’t have a guest network available.
 This may be the excuse you need to upgrade your router.